DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room4.png)

+Every segment of your moves (direction, and distance) is named... **vector**.

-:information_source: **If you understand the principle, be sure you have understood 99% about the Vector Synthesis!**
+:information_source: **If you understand the principle, be sure you have understood 99.9% about the Vector Synthesis!**

-Synthesizers using Vector Synthesis, like the Prophet VS, also by the _Vektor_ module, the X (horizontal) and Y (vertical) positions of the "microphone" in the "diamond room" are simulated either by a unsprung joystick (manually controlled by the user), and/or by optional programmable MIXing ENVelope, kind of **timed automation** of X/Y positions.
+Synthesizers using Vector Synthesis, like the Prophet VS, also by the _Vektor_ module, the X (horizontal) / Y (vertical) position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick, controlled by the user, and/or by optional programmable MIXing ENVelope, kind of **timed automation** of X/Y positions.

 ---